-

 Assembling the right Advisory Team for a business acquisition is critical.
 Explore a framework to determine the ideal composition for success.
 Factors such as the Target, Main Barrier and Acquirer must be considered.

-Selecting and appointing the lead consultant
+Selecting and appointing a lead consultant

 This article provides an overview of how to select and appoint a lead consultant for an acquisition.
 Learn about key factors such as delegation of power, skills needed, and various roles and occupations lead consultants can come from to ensure a successful process.

-Preplanning for method of acquisition – shares or assets?
+Pre-acquisition planning – shares or assets?

 Planning a business acquisition?
 Consider structure, ownership, securities, contract and assets.
 Generally, asset purchase or security acquisition?
 Don’t forget to factor in the Target’s wishes.